People's Alliance of New Brunswick: 2019 legislative developments

 At a December 18, 2018 committee meeting, MLAs of the province increased the budget of the Auditor General by $1 million, something that had long been in the platform of the People's Alliance.
 The Commissioner of Official Languages also received a 25 percent budget increase, even though the People's Alliance campaigned on abolishing the office.
 The constituency office budget was also increased by $10,000 to $50,000 for each MLA.
 This budget had not seen an increase in ten years, and the money went towards office expenses in each constituency.
 The base budget of each party was changed to $250,000 with an additional $25,000 per MLA in the caucus.
 Previously, third parties like the People's Alliance received minimal funding on an ad hoc basis.
 The raise was met with criticism by the Liberal opposition, as cuts were subsequently made to infrastructure projects in sectors including healthcare and education.

 2020 election

 In the 2020 provincial election, Austin and Conroy were re-elected while Rick DeSaulniers was defeated.
 The party won 8.95 percent of the popular vote.

-2022 deregistration
+2022 de-registration and re-registration

 Kris Austin and Michelle Conroy announced their departures from the People's Alliance of New Brunswick to join the Progressive Conservatives on March 30, 2022.
 The People's Alliance of New Brunswick was deregistered as a provincial party on March 31, 2022.
 In April 2022, interim leader Rick DeSaulniers and party announced plans to re-register as a party.
-Elections New Brunswick confirmed the party was re-registered in May 2022.
+Elections New Brunswick confirmed the party was re-registered in May 2022 and DeSaulniers was chosen to be the party leader.

+2025 final de-registration

+On June 30, 2025, the People's Alliance of New Brunswick was voluntarily deregistered.
+This decision was announced on July 2.